centurion-technologies/.github/profile/README.md

 Welcome to the official GitHub organization of **Centurion Technologies (Pty) Ltd** — where innovation meets execution.

-We build resilient software systems, scalable platforms, and digital tools that empower industries across Africa and beyond.
-If you're browsing our repositories, you're looking at the foundation of our commitment to excellence, transparency, and meaningful engineering.
+We build resilient software systems and scalable fintech platforms tailored to the unique needs of Eswatini’s digital economy.
+Our tools are designed to empower financial access, streamline payments, and accelerate innovation within the region and beyond.
+If you're browsing our repositories, you're seeing the foundation of our commitment to local relevance, engineering excellence, and transparent development.

 ---